Last updated April 2022.

 14.1.1. the Customer shall immediately pay to the Company all of the Company’s outstanding unpaid invoices and interest and, in respect of the Services supplied but for which no invoice has been submitted, the Company may submit an invoice, which shall be payable immediately on receipt; and

-14.1.2. the Customer shall, within a reasonable time, return any equipment provided to the Customer as part of the Services.
+14.1.2. the Customer shall, within a five (5) working days, return any equipment provided to the Customer as part of the Services.
 If the Customer fails to do so, then the Company may enter the Customer’s premises and take possession of said equipment.
-Until the Company’s equipment has been returned or repossessed, the Customer shall be solely responsible for its safe keeping.
+Until the Company’s equipment has been returned or repossessed, the Customer shall be solely responsible for its safe keeping, failure to do so will result in additional charges

 Neither party shall be in breach of these Terms nor liable for delay in performing, or failure to perform, any of its obligations under these Terms if such delay or failure result from events, circumstances or causes beyond its reasonable control.
 In such circumstances the time for performance shall be extended by a period equivalent to the period during which performance of the obligation has been delayed or failed to be performed.
 If the period of delay or non-performance continues for 4 weeks, the party not affected may terminate these Terms by giving 10 days’ written notice to the affected party.